 After spending many hot summer days “playing the ponies” at Saratoga, Mark made a run at racehorse ownership and found great joy and excitement with this fast-paced pastime.
 Mark was always eager to share stories about his horses and visited the stables regularly to spoil them with carrots and sugar cubes.

 Funeral services for Mark will be private.
 Memorial contributions may be made in Mark’s memory to Thoroughbred Aftercare Alliance, 821 Corporate Drive, Lexington, KY 4053 or online at: https://www.thoroughbredaftercare.org/#

-To plant a tree in memory of Mark Fluery, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Mark Fluery, please visit our Tree Store

 A Memorial Tree was planted for Mark

 We are deeply sorry for your loss ~ the staff at W.J.
 Lyons Jr. Funeral Home, Inc.